bdgmb2/aceo-modloader/README.md

 Modders can create a mod in C#, compile their mod into a library then have it loaded into the game during startup with this loader.

-**Note for Mac Users**: This project currently only works on Windows, but a Mac version may be coming soon.
-Read below for more information.
+**Note for Mac Users**: This project will (supposedly) run on Mac, but you will need the Mono runtime library.
+See the installation instructions for more information.

 ### For Players